Skip to main content

 Apply preventive grub control (chlorantraniliprole or imidacloprid) before eggs hatch, when 2-4 inch soil holds 65-70°F: late June through July in most regions.
 Save curative trichlorfon for August-September, water in 0.5 inch after applying, and only treat when counts pass 8-10 grubs per square foot.
 Sourced from 15+ university turfgrass extensions.

 Stop watering by the calendar.
-This guide ties irrigation depth and frequency to soil temperature, explains the deep-and-infrequent rule that builds drought-proof roots, shows how to audit your sprinklers with catch cups, and adjusts the schedule for clay versus sandy soil.
+Soil temperature sets how deep and how often to water: the deep-and-infrequent rule that builds drought-proof roots, catch-cup sprinkler audits, and schedule adjustments for clay versus sandy soil.
 Step-by-step guide sourced from 15+ university turfgrass extensions.

 Brown patch and Pythium strike when humid nights hold above 68°F on lush, over-fertilized turf; dollar spot, red thread, and rust hit slow-growing lawns at 60-85°F. The temperature window for each disease, the 4-8 AM watering rule that prevents most of them, and how to rotate FRAC codes when a fungicide is warranted.
 Sourced from 15+ university turfgrass extensions.